 Make sure that the dishwasher won’t cause any damage to the product before you start.
 This is the easiest and the quickest way to prepare your juicer for the subsequent extraction.

 Do you peel a lemon before juicing?

-Note: Wash the peeled lemon with cold water before you place it in the juicer.
-It might seem unnecessary since the harmful particles (pesticides and such) remain on the peel, but you can transfer them to the fruit with your fingers or the knife.
+Note: Wash the peeled lemon with cold water before placing it in the juicer.
+It might seem unnecessary since the harmful particles (pesticides and such) remain on the peel, but you can transfer them to the fruit with your fingers or a knife.
 That’s why you should always wash your hands before proceeding.